-We operate in God’s court, and only go into man’s courts if we are specifically led by the Holy Spirit to be there.
-We know that if the Holy Spirit has led us there, it will be in the context of green horse death and sacrifice.
-Otherwise, we do not forfeit ourselves into man’s courts in bogus court cases to prove that God is.
+We operate in God’s court, and only go into the court of men if we are specifically led by the Holy Spirit to be there.
+We know that if the Holy Spirit has led us there it could mean we are brought there in the context of green horse death and sacrifice.
+Otherwise, we do not forfeit ourselves into man’s court in bogus court cases to prove that God “is”.
 We do not have to present evidence to anyone that God exists because He has and does prove Himself continually each moment of the day and night to all men.
 It is for the unbeliever to grapple and carry the burden of proof of what they do or do not believe.
 Romans 1 & 2 will help to remind us of the seriousness of God and recall to us that no man is without excuse (Romans 1:20).
 It is not for us to defend God or to justify God to anyone.
 We likewise do not have the burden of proof to convince the doubters of the value or purpose in what we labour in.
 This is very different than explaining, expanding upon, unfolding for anyone who wants to hear and grow in the grace and knowledge of our Lord Jesus Christ.
 Those who do not hear will remain unhearing.

 We do not give out to the swine (Girgashite spirit) because they will eventually rend us, nor do we give to the dogs (Canaanite spirits) that try to occupy our chairs and bite our heels.
 The pastoral matriarchy uses I Peter 3:15 about being “ready always to give an answer to every man that asketh you a reason of the hope that is in you” to uphold the lie that it is on our shoulders to carry the burden of proof to justify our own belief in God and our actions in all that we are or are not doing if someone, including a church member, should question us.
 The Scripture is talking about testifying to anyone who asks that we indeed are followers in Christ, and to not deny that we believe in Him when asked so that we maintain our good conscience towards God.
 The verse is in the context of being prepared for evil men to basically make fun of us or do much worse for believing in God, and that we will likely suffer at their hands and be ridiculed for identifying ourselves with Christ.
 And in doing so, it will cause a judgement on evil men and bring shame on their heads.
 Do we so quickly gloss over that Christians are brought to their death every day in the world because they were “ready always to give an answer to every man that asketh a reason of the hope that” is in them?
 In no way, shape, or form is this some sort of cattle call to force feed apologetics so that we have an answer that sounds biblical, reasonable, and “smart” to the unbeliever or to the doubters.
 The pastoral matriarch will twist anything to avoid the subject of suffering in Him, which is the message that Peter was speaking of in his heartfelt admonishment to us through the Holy Spirit who knew and will always be prepared to give the answer, “Yes, I know Him and I am with Him.”
 All of us know what it is like when we are not prepared to speak up because we fear man rather than God.
 And we know how quickly our good conscience fades after doing so, when the circumstances should have played out differently as a harsh judgement on those that hate Christ in the first place.